andryharyanto/solvia-finetuning/README.md

 Stock LLMs tend to be verbose, even after careful prompting:
 - Often offering unsolicited advice or resources
-- Often dragging the conversations, rather than driving towards a natural stopping points within 3-4 exchanges
+- Often dragging the conversations, rather than driving towards a natural stopping points within 3-4 exchanges This tendency creates a risk of violating the relationship boundary and principle, which is using **AI as a Personalized Guide, Not a Fake Therapist**.

 ## **Demo**
 [solvia.lovable.app](https://solvia.lovable.app/) (You can compare the fine-tuned model vs. stock GPT by changing the LLM in Settings)